-The paper is organised as follows: section 2 reports the main stylised facts concerning current account imbalances within the EMU, section 3 describes data sources and sample selection, and section 4 describes the empirical strategy, estimated results and robustness checks.
+The paper is organized as follows: Section 2 reports the main stylized facts concerning current account imbalances within the EMU, Section 3 describes data sources and sample selection, and Section 4 describes the empirical strategy, estimate results and robustness checks.
 Conclusions follow.

-2. Stylised facts
+2. Stylized facts

-There is strong evidence that CA balances have been progressively diverging among member countries since the beginning of the 1990s.6 While in a small group of countries (mainly Spain, Greece, Portugal, Italy and Ireland) deficits became large and persistent, another group of countries (chiefly Germany, Belgium, the Netherlands, Finland and Austria) registered large surpluses.
-This finding reflects what in the recent literature has been called "European coreperiphery dualism of current accounts".
-After the recent eurozone debt crisis, concerns emerged over the suitability of common fiscal and monetary policies to reduce countries' divergences.
-The question whether core-periphery dualism existed before or was actually fostered by the intensification of European economic and financial integration process has also been a central point in this debate.7 To shed light on the question it is important to analyse carefully the determinants of the disequilibria.
+There is strong evidence that CA balances have been progressively diverging among member countries since the beginning of the 1990s.
+While in a small group of countries (mainly Spain, Greece, Portugal, Italy and Ireland) deficits became large and persistent, another group of countries (chiefly Germany, Belgium, the Netherlands, Finland and Austria) registered large surpluses.
+This finding reflects what in the recent literature has been called "European core-periphery dualism of current account".
+After the recent Eurozone debt crisis, concerns emerged over the suitability of common fiscal and monetary policies to reduce countries' divergences.
+The question whether coreperiphery dualism existed before or was actually fostered by the intensification of European economic and financial integration process has also been a central point in this debate.
+To shed light on the question it is important to analyse carefully the determinants of the disequilibria.

-In order to analyse these dynamics, Figure 1 reports the current account balance for the euro area, the US and Japan for the period 1991-2012.
-Looking at the overall dynamics, we see that while Japan and the US were persistently in surplus and deficit (respectively), the eurozone experienced a balance close to zero with a trend towards a small surplus after the 2008 crisis (see Figure 1, in the Appendix).
+In order to analyse these dynamics Figure 1 reports the current account balance for the euro area, US and Japan for the period 1991-2012.
+Looking at the overall dynamics we see that while Japan and the US were persistently in surplus and deficit (respectively), the Eurozone experimented a balance close to zero with a trend towards a small surplus after the 2008 crisis.